Correct installation will make or break (literally) a pump rebuild.

 Flat & true, no problem sealing.

 Typically worn & deformed.
 As is, this will be a real problem to seal.
-Even with a new washer, it may leak.
+Even with a new washer, it will leak.

 Pix of intermediate flange's used with the DVG fuel pump.